ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 These notes are of interest for people developing Elektra:

+- At some more places we switched to use the logger, thanks to René Schwaiger
 - <<TODO>>

 ## Fixes

 Many problems were resolved with the following fixes:

+- René Schwaiger repaired the plugin `boolean`:
 - <<TODO>>

 ## Outlook